rust-lang/book/second-edition/src/ch12-02-reading-a-file.md

 To an admiring bog!
 ```

 Great!
-Our code is working.
-However, it's got a few flaws.
-Because our program
+Our code read in and printed out the content of the file.
+We've got a
+few flaws though: the `main` function has multiple responsibilities, and we're
+not handling errors as well as we could be.
+While our program is still small,
-is still small, these flaws aren't a huge deal, but as our program grows, it
+these flaws aren't a big problem, but as our program grows, it will be harder
-will be harder and harder to fix them in a clean way.
-Let's do the refactoring
-now, instead of waiting.
-The refactoring will be much easier to do with only
-this small amount of code.
+to fix them cleanly.
+It's good practice to begin refactoring early on when
+developing a program, as it's much easier to refactor smaller amounts of code,
+so we'll do that now.